Shining Path: History

-Origins
+Establishment

 The Shining Path was founded in 1969 by Abimael Guzmán, a former university philosophy professor (his followers referred to him by his nom de guerre Presidente Gonzalo), and a group of 11 others.
 Guzmán was heavily influenced by a trip to China and admired the teachings of Mao Zedong.
 His teachings created the foundation of its militant Maoist doctrine.
 It was an offshoot of the Peruvian Communist Party – Red Flag, which itself split from the original Peruvian Communist Party founded by José Carlos Mariátegui in 1928.

 Antonio Díaz Martínez, an agronomist who became a leader of the Shining Path, made several important contributions to the group's ideology.
 In his books Ayacucho, Hambre y Esperanza (1969) and China, La Revolución Agraria (1978), he expressed his own conviction of the necessity that revolutionary activity in Peru follow strictly the teachings of Mao Zedong.

+From 1970 to 1977, Shining Path built a student organization and regional-committee based party in Lima and the central sierra.
 The Shining Path first established a foothold at San Cristóbal of Huamanga University, in Ayacucho, where Guzmán taught philosophy.
-The university had recently reopened after being closed for about half a century, and many students of the newly educated class adopted the Shining Path's radical ideology.
-Between 1973 and 1975, Shining Path members gained control of the student councils at the Universities of Huancayo and La Cantuta, and they also developed a significant presence at the National University of Engineering in Lima and the National University of San Marcos.
+The university had recently reopened after being closed for about half a century.
+Between 1973 and 1975, the Shining Path members gained control of the student councils at the Universities of Huancayo and La Cantuta, and they also developed a significant presence at the National University of Engineering in Lima and the National University of San Marcos.
 Sometime later, it lost many student elections in the universities, including Guzmán's San Cristóbal of Huamanga.
-It decided to abandon recruitment at the universities and reconsolidate.

 Guzmán believed that communism required a "popular war" and distanced himself from organizing workers.
+The Shining Path opposed large national strikes in 1977 and 1978 because it viewed some of the participants as revisionists or tools of "socio-imperialism".

+From 1977 to 1980, the Shining Path focused on preparing for revolution, including building training camps in Ayacucho, developing a political and military organization, and recruiting more radical members of other Marxist groups.
 Beginning on 17 March 1980, the Shining Path held a series of clandestine meetings in Ayacucho, known as the Central Committee's second plenary.
 It formed a "Revolutionary Directorate" that was political and military in nature and ordered its militias to transfer to strategic areas in the provinces to start the "armed struggle".
 The group also held its "First Military School", where members were instructed in military tactics and the use of weapons.
-They also engaged in "Criticism and Self-criticism", a Maoist practice intended to purge bad habits and avoid the repetition of mistakes.
+They also engaged in criticism and self-criticism, a Maoist practice intended to purge bad habits and avoid the repetition of mistakes.
 During the existence of the First Military School, members of the Central Committee came under heavy criticism.
 Guzmán did not, and he emerged from the First Military School as the clear leader of the Shining Path.

-1980s: The People's War
+By May 1980, the central committee concluded the party and its military structure had been sufficiently developed to begin revolution.

+A timeline of the Peruvian Communist Party (PCP)'s splinter groups is as follows: